stolinski/drop-in/README.md

 # Drop In 🛹

-Drop into your new app with a SvelteKit / Svelte 5 / PocketBase starter with lots of extras.
+Drop into your new app with a SvelteKit / Svelte 5 starter with lots of extras.

+## NOTE

+This is a WIP. bot of the templates base and blog are usable but under construction.

 ## Getting Started